therealizzi/earworm/README.md

 "No single location for comprehensive band info - based off lyric search"

 In other words: Where could you go on the internet, if you wanted to type in a few words, and find out everything you could ever want to know about a song or a band?
+MusixMatch had some stuff.
+BandsInTown had some stuff.
 Wikipedia had some stuff.
-BandsInTown had some stuff.
-Spotify had some stuff.

 Wouldn't it be cool if someone would combine all of those?